 All teams must register with the League.
 Doing so provides insurance coverage for all coaches and volunteers, as well as supporting League programs.

 The price for registering a team varies depending on the division of the team and if the team has a licensed head coach.
-For 2012, all teams in the Texas League will be Division II Teams.
+Currently all teams in the Texas League are Division II Teams.
 Special discounts for the first season are planned.